RatingWidget/php-sdk/README.md

 ## Rich-Snippets Data Fetching

 Google crwaling frequency is not requiring a real-time micro data updates.
 Thus, we've wrapped the Rich-Snippets endpoint with special SDK methods that using local disk caching to prevent unnecessary API calls.

+IMPORTANT: Thus, make sure the PHP script running the SDK has WRITE permissions to the parent directory of the SDK files.

 To get specified ratings data use: